What you need to know about hepatitis

 Hepatitis C

-There are an estimated 81,000 people living with a chronic hepatitis C infection in the UK - this is down from 143,000 people in 2015.
+The UK Government says there are 61,600 people living with a chronic hepatitis C infection in the UK - this is down from 143,000 people in 2015.
 This substantial reduction of those with hepatitis C infection is largely due to improved access to direct-acting antivirals.

 Hepatitis C is passed blood-to-blood.
 It only takes a tiny amount to get into the bloodstream for it to be passed on.
 Unlike hepatitis B, there is an effective cure available - the biggest challenge is getting people to get tested, as many underestimate their risk.